gmvoit/ExpCGM/notebooks/MSUEssentials.md

 \; \; \; \; \text{(cumulative thermal energy)}
 $$

-In this example, we are modeling an atmosphere supported entirely by thermal energy $(f_{\rm th} = 1)$ and so we do not need an integral that calculates a non-thermal energy profile.
+In this example, we are modeling an atmosphere supported entirely by thermal energy $(f_{\rm th} = 1)$ and so we do not need an integral that calculates cumulative non-thermal energy.

 The total specific energy of this model atmosphere is
 $$